TheRoboticsClub/gsoc2021-Chandan_Kumar/docs/_posts/2021-08-21-GSoC'21-summary.md

 - Exercise is migrated to web-templates along with Rviz
 - HAL/ENV APIs are working

-### Improvements
+### TODO

 - Need to resolve : `ERROR: cannot launch node of type [pcl_filter/pcl_filter_server]: Cannot locate node of type [pcl_filter_server] in package [pcl_filter].
 Make sure file exists in package path and permission is set to executable (chmod +x)`

     Steps taken to resolve this issue:
-    - According to this [post](https://github.com/microsoft/AirSim/issues/2591), the reason behind this error is sourcing each of the docker sub-shell.
+    - **Created ROS Entrypoint** : According to this [post](https://github.com/microsoft/AirSim/issues/2591), the reason behind this error is sourcing each of the docker sub-shell.
 So I created a ROS EntryPoint in order swource every subshell.
 But this doesn't seem to work.
-    - Directly installed pcl driver - Because the pcl driver used in our Industrial Robots is custom and has some distinct functionalities than the standard driver, it does not appear to operate.
+    - **Installed pcl driver** - Because the pcl driver used in our Industrial Robots is custom and has some distinct functionalities than the standard driver, it does not appear to operate.
-    - Added the path of this driver directly in the enviornemnt variable but this didn't worked.
+    - **Explicitly added paths in the enviornment variables** : Added the path of this driver directly in the enviornemnt variable but this didn't worked.

+### Future Works

+- Migrate the exercise to RADI 3
+- Integrate rqt window in the exercise
 ### Simulation

 [Demo video of the progress](https://youtu.be/YgRQSqbyP3s)